mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 - It has two inputs:
   - `data` - a list of the employees from the specific department.
-  - `department` - name of the department.
+  - `department` - the name of the department.
 - ...and two outputs:
   - `remove` - triggered when we remove an employee from the list.
-  - `add` - triggered when we add a new employee in the list.
+  - `add` - triggered when we add a new employee to the list.

-The inputs are going to be passed from the `AppComponent` to it's child `EmployeeListComponent` instances.
+The inputs are going to be passed from the `AppComponent` to its child `EmployeeListComponent` instances.

 ## Business Calculation